nixos-asia/website/en/nix-modules.md

 ...
 ```

-The `lsdFor` returns a `lsd` wrapper package that behaves in accordance with the arguments we pass to it.
+The `lsdFor` function returns a `lsd` wrapper package that behaves in accordance with the arguments we pass to it.
 The flake outputs three packages, including one for listing the user's home directory as well as their "Downloads" folder as a tree view.

 >[!tip] Why introduce module system?
 > Our above flake is simple enough that it strictly doesn't require further refactoring.
 However, in larger flakes, having functions peppered throughout the project can be rather difficult to entangle.
 To this end, we'll see how to refactor the above to use the module system, and in the process we'll add more configurability to our `lsd` wrapper.